Sinmu of Silla

 Yang escaped, but Ujing did not.
 Though being pardoned promptly by the new king, he soon became threatened by Myeong who became Sangdaedeung.
-So in 837, Ujing fled and entrusted himself with Jang Bogo in Cheonghaejin.
+So in 837, Ujing fled and entrusted himself with Chang Pogo in Cheonghaejin.
 However, a year later, Myeong fomented a revolt against King Huigang which killed several of the King's aides.
 Faced with defeat, King Huigang committed suicide.
 Kim Myeong then ascended the throne as King Minae.
 Kim Yang, who was then concealing himself on a mountain near the capital, heard the news and raised up an army to go to Cheonghaejin.
 He told Ujing of these events and persuaded him to have his revenge.
-Ujing asked Jang Bogo to help him to take advantage of the confusion of the country and to make himself a king.
-Jang Bogo agreed and had his friend Jeong Nyeon also follow Ujing.
+Ujing asked Chang Pogo to help him to take advantage of the confusion of the country and to make himself a king.
+Chang Pogo agreed and had his friend Jeong Nyeon also follow Ujing.
 In 839, Ujing and his followers defeated King Minae's army at the battle of Daegu and quickly advanced upon the capital.
 All the king's aides then ran away leaving the king behind, so the king hid himself in a villa near the royal palace.
 Soldiers came into the palace and searched for the king.
 Finally, they found the king in the villa and killed him in spite of his pleas.
 Kim Rihong was also killed.
 Ujing then placed himself on the throne as King Sinmu.

 He died three months later from disease and was buried on Mt.
 Jehyeong in the Silla capital of Gyeongju.